NextCenturyCorporation/MCS/docs/source/schema.rst

 Tool Objects
 -------------

-All of the tools have the `tool` shape, `metal` material, `moveable` and `receptacle` attributes, and the same grey and black colors/textures.
+All the tools have the `tool` shape, `metal` salient material, `moveable` and `receptacle` attributes, and default to the same grey texture, though can be assigned any :ref:`tool material <Tool Materials>` using their `"materials"` property.

 .. list-table::
     :header-rows: 1